9 Day Northern Lights Winter Tour of the Total Iceland Experience with Ice Caving & the Blue Lagoon

 Eyjafjallajökull is a glacier with a volcano underneath the ice cap.
 In 2010, European air travel was shut down for several days because of its eruption.

-After you've had your waterfall fix, you'll head to Reynisfjara, a gorgeous black sand beach with stunning vistas of the rock formations and ocean waves.
+After you've had your waterfall fix, you'll head to Reynisfjara, a gorgeous black sand beach with stunning vistas of rock formations and ocean waves.
 The rocks at Reynisdrangar, beyond the coast, stand strong against volatile Atlantic Ocean waves.
-This location is stunningly beautiful, but also dangerous due to its unpredictable waves.
-Don't get too caught up in taking pictures and make sure to stay 20-30 metres away from the surf so you don't get captured by a sneaky wave and brought out to the freezing Atlantic ocean!
+This location is stunningly beautiful but also dangerous due to its unpredictable waves.
+Don't get too caught up in taking pictures, and make sure to stay a good distance away from the surf, so you don't get captured by a sneaky wave and brought out to the freezing Atlantic ocean!

 You'll have a lunch break and then continue further east, past a large extension of black sand plains, the results of a single volcanic eruption.
 This area is home to one of the biggest pseudo-crater collections in the world.
 You'll see the impressive Vatnajökull glacier right next to these enormous sand plains.

-Today, you will take part in one of the rarest and most special experiences in all of Iceland.
+Today, you will participate in one of the rarest and most extraordinary experiences in all of Iceland.
 The cave, rising out of the snowy landscape like an Ice Queen's castle from a fairytale, is yours to explore!

-Each autumn, specialists search the area around Vatnajökull glacier, the largest glacier in Iceland, hoping to find these natural formations of ice, large enough to safely traverse and admire the wonders inside.
+Each autumn, specialists search the area around Vatnajökull glacier, the largest glacier in Iceland, hoping to find these natural ice formations, large enough to traverse and admire the wonders inside safely.

 Throughout the winter, the changing temperatures cause the ice to melt and refreeze, changing the shape of the cave constantly.
 Each cave is unique, ever-shifting, and beautiful to behold - an entire cave made of pure blue ice.